 Toyota performance tips

-The first step in better handling and braking is often replacing the stock tires; you can research your current tires and replacements via online Toyota forums, or large tire sellers such as Tire Rack, which have reviews and ratings (local resellers may meet Tire Rack prices, but make sure they’re giving you all the installation/tire disposal costs).
+The first step in better handling and braking is often replacing the stock tires; you can research your current tires and replacements via large tire sellers such as Tire Rack, which have reviews and ratings (local resellers may meet Tire Rack prices, but make sure they’re giving you all the installation/tire disposal costs).

 You can also get a high quality performance brake pad for about the same price as a standard OEM replacement.
 They tend to wear more quickly, though.